Puniša Račić

-Puniša Račić (Пуниша Рачић; 12 July 1886 – 16 October 1944) was a Montenegrin Serb leader and People's Radical Party (NRS) politician.
+Puniša Račić (Пуниша Рачић; 12 July 1886 – 16 October 1944) was a Serb leader and People's Radical Party (NRS) politician.
 He assassinated Croatian Peasant Party (HSS) representatives Pavle Radić and Đuro Basariček and mortally wounded HSS leader Stjepan Radić in a shooting which took place on the floor of the Yugoslav parliament on 20 June 1928.
 He was tried and handed a 60-year sentence, which was immediately reduced to twenty years.
 He served most of his sentence under house arrest and was killed by the Yugoslav Partisans in October 1944.

 Early life and political career

 Puniša Račić was born on 12 July 1886 in the village of Slatina, near Andrijevica, Principality of Montenegro.
 He entered the employ of politician Nikola Pašić as a sixteen-year-old in 1902.
 Pašić regarded Račić as a son and encouraged his political ambitions.
 Račić became active in Serbian nationalist circles and claimed to have organized assassination attempts against King Ferdinand I of Bulgaria, King Constantine I of Greece and Emperor Wilhelm II of Germany.
 Following World War I, he earned a reputation for suppressing pro-Bulgarian movements in Macedonia.
 He was one of many Chetnik leaders who formed Serbian cultural societies in the region.
 On 27 September 1927, he was elected to the parliament of the Kingdom of Serbs, Croats and Slovenes as a representative of the People's Radical Party (NRS).

 Račić is reported to have had connections with the ruling Karađorđević dynasty.
 He was the leader of the Association of Serbian Chetniks "Petar Mrkonjić" – For King and Fatherland until 1928.
 The movement was established following a split in the Chetniks in 1924 and built up a vast network across Bosnia and Herzegovina in the ensuing years.
 It maintained a close relationship with the Serbian National Youth (Srpska nacionalna omladina, SRNAO).